truelossless/Knot.s/README.md

 ## Under the hood

 - Nom to parse the Markdown-ish syntax
-- Wkhtmltopdf-rs to generate a pdf from html
+- An headless chrome to generate a pdf from the html
 - Normalize.css for cross-browser consistency
 - PrismJS for code highlighting
 - Katex for LaTeX rendering
 - css.gg for the sexy icons
+- Mermaid for the diagrams

 ## Why ?

 I used to do something similar with Pandoc, but it had several limitations.
 LaTeX would not render correctly, you have to pass certain flags to have Markdown line breaks, using css isn't easy, there are issues with some versions of Wkhtmltopdf and so on.

-## Known issues

-- The summary is at the end of the PDF
-- Font in code blocks is broken if you use LaTeX, in PDFs

 ## Contributing